SherwanAli0/rainfall-prediction-melbourne/README.md

-  Project Overview:Rainfall Prediction for Melbourne Area
+  Project Overview : Rainfall Prediction for Melbourne Area

 A machine learning project that predicts whether it will rain tomorrow based on historical weather data from Australia.
 This project was completed as part of the **IBM AI Engineering Certificate Program** on Coursera.